AlvFolgado/alvfolgado.github.io/_posts/2017-06-10-phpcommandiargumenti.md

 [...]
 ```

 In an Argument Injection, the ability to exploit the vulnerability depends on  the nature of the target executable.
 The capability to  create a successful attack vector will depend on  our knowledge of possible parameters/configurations of it.
-As a last resource, we could always try to perform a low level exploit in case it is a C binary or we could concatenate on other vulnerabilities in case of scripts.
-It all depends how deep into the rabbit hole we are willing  to go to exploit it.
+As a last resource, an attacker/we could try to create a low-level exploit in case the executable is a C binary, or to concatenate other vulnerabilies if it is a script.
+It all depends how deep into the rabbit hole the attacker is willing to go to exploit it.

-A useful way to depurate Argument Injections when we know which executable is being employed is using the following bash script:
+The following bash script shows a useful way to debug Argument Injection attaks when the executable that is being employed is known / has been identified:

 ```bash